jamie2210/CI_MS1_TBC/README.md

 - Easy access to get in touch for more information.
 - Visual display of the club to help user see and get and feel for the gym.
 - Call to action buttons to allow a user-friendly experience buying and booking classes.
-- Enough information on the club, owners, coaches and classes for the user to have a good undertsanding of the company and its employees.
+- Enough information on the club, owners, coaches and classes for the user to have a good understanding of the company and its employees.

 ### Site Owner Goals